TomerPacific/MobileWebSpecialistNanodegree/Lesson 07 - Units, Formats, Environments/README.md

 - Install NPM (or upgrade to latest version)
 - Npm install imagemagick
 - Download and install GraphicsMagick (for Windows)
-- Edited gruntFile to convert images
+- Edited gruntFile to convert images (reduced image size and quality)
 - Converted images to be of smaller size
 - Added various styles to make images stretch only to a maximum width
 - Removed smiley face as image and instead used unicode characters